DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 The main component of a ray tracing pipeline is a set of shader hit groups.
 There are three group types:

-- *General hit group* that single ray generation, ray miss or callable shader.
+- *General hit group* that contains a single ray generation, ray miss or callable shader.
 - *Triangle hit group* that contains a closest hit shader and and optional any-hit shader.
-- *Procedural hit group* that contains ans intersection shader and optional closest hit and any-hit shaders.
+- *Procedural hit group* that contains an intersection shader and optional closest hit and any-hit shaders.

 Our ray-tracing pipeline will contain the following hit groups: